couchbase/cbft/DESIGN.md

 * cbft will store its configuration metadata into ns-server's metakv system.

-* During rebalance, ns-server will perform its normal, existing rebalancing of VBuckets and view/gsi indexes, and then ns-server will finally request cbft to perform rebalancing of cbft's index partitions.
+* For rebalancing, ns-server will perform its existing rebalancing work, but as a last, additional step, ns-server will request cbft to perform rebalancing of cbft's index partitions.

 -------------------------------------------------
 # Links